Showups bring suspects and witnesses or victims of a crime together in face-to-face meetings.

 At a showup, a witness or victim is confronted with only one person rather than a group of people.
 And whereas lineups almost always take place in police stations, showups may occur in a station or in the field, even at the crime scene.
 A crime-scene showup is especially likely when the police capture a suspect shortly after a crime has occurred.

 Because showups almost always take place before charges are filed, suspects don’t have a right to have an attorney present.
-(For more on the right to an attorney during identification procedures and a variety of information on identification law, seeEyewitness Identification.)

 Research experiments haven’t demonstrated differences in reliability between identifications resulting from showups and those produced by lineups.
 Showups often take place soon after a crime, meaning that memory is less of a problem.
 But on the other hand, witnesses may still be under great stress when the police return soon after a crime with a possible suspect in tow.
 And nothing, short of telling the witness who committed the crime, could be more suggestive than presenting a single, in-custody person for identification.
 Further, regardless of what police officers say, an unsure witness might feel pressure to point the finger at the person on display.